writer/book_one/ch_1.md

 I write to forget; fiery anuses.

 let person one be a banker; let person two be not a banker; they meet on a bus station near the office of the first person.
 It's raining.
+It’s late.